OmarHory/VoiceGenderRecognition/README.md

     - Add the features to your DataFrame or Dataset.
      - Extract the gender (target-label) of the audio file and add it to another DataFrame with the use of **SPEAKER.TXT**.
       - Join both DataFrames that result in the full dataset after you pass through all audio-files.
-      - Output the Dataset as a **.csv**.
+      - Output the dataset as a **.csv**.
       - Save the features vector and pickle it.
 - **Load features vector.**
 	- Shuffle training and test-set, the previous pre-processing step had the speakers lined up with respect to their audio-file.
      - Split to X and Y for both the training-set and Test-set.
-     - **(Optional):** Use StratifiedKFold on training-set to ensure the data is balanced I didn't use it on my training-set because I do not need a test-set that is from the same distribution as my training-set, not the type of problem that requires this.
+     - **(Optional):** Use StratifiedKFold on training-set to ensure the data is balanced.
+I didn't use it on my training-set because I do not need a test-set that is from the same distribution as my training-set, not the type of problem that requires this.
      - Create a _dev/cross-validation set_ from the _test-set_ because both of these sets must be from the same distribution and different from the _training-set._
     - One-hot-encode the labels to be able to use it in the softmax activation function in the output neuron rather than having a restricted '0' or '1'; to have a conditional probability instead.
     - Use standardization on the feature vector to have a zero-mean with a standard deviation.
 ## Exploratory Data Analysis (EDA)
-In this section, an EDA is performed to perceive the various types of features that are handled during the Machine learning/ DL model. it has gone through a diverse collection of features that are extracted once the audio-file is passed to the _extract_feature_ function.
+In this section, an EDA is performed to perceive the various types of features that are handled during the Machine learning/ Deep Learning model.
+It has gone through a diverse collection of features that are extracted once the audio-file is passed to the _extract_feature_ function.
 Those features are:
 -   MFCCs
 -   Chroma (intensity)
 -   mel-scaled spectrogram